Social-App2024/profile/README.md

 To run the microservice:
 - Install JDK 17
 - Create a blank DB in mongo, name it "social"
+- Run the service discovery Eureka server in this repository: https://github.com/Microservices-Restaurant-App/eureka.git
 - Open the project from IDE (Intellij or Eclipse STS)
 - run ProfileApplication.java, and access the APIs from above urls